ambar93/ParkingLot/README.md

 command to run - ./parking_lot

 This command will execute the shell script.
-It will compile, build,test and run the code.
+It will compile, build, test and run the code.

 # Testing
 The parking_lot shell script runs the test by the command mvn test.
 These tests cover the functionality of the project.